SadracSantacruz/CSE151A_Final_Project/README.md

 ## 4. **Results**

 ### 4.1 **Data Exploration Results**
 - Class Distribution: 4 Classes, 100 Images Per Class, 400 Total.
-See Distribution Below (can also see in "Figures"):
+See Distribution Below (can also see in [Figures](#figures)):
 ![image](https://github.com/user-attachments/assets/12f06076-98b8-41e6-af1f-5ab455e56578)
 - Number of Image Dimensions: 82 unique for Bus, 71 for Car, 74 for Motorcycle, and 78 for Truck.
 We did this to see if standardizing was necessary (it was!).
   ```